wardady/http-server/README.md

      cmake -G"Unix Makefiles" ..
      make
      ```
-3. Run async with wanted port, path to a served documents and a number of threads.
+3. Run async specifying at least wanted port and a path for served documents.
+Run with `--help` to learn more about command line options.

-     Example: `async 8080 /srv/http 4`
+     Example: `async -p 8080 /srv/http`
 4. Enjoy! :tada:

 ### Usage